Three reasons why EOS price has pumped 100% in three days By Cointelegraph - Up News Info

 Three reasons why EOS price has pumped 100% in three days

-The price is in double-digits for the first time since mid-2018 after a parabolic advance that began back in March.
+The price of is in the double digits for the first time since mid-2018 after a parabolic advance that began back in March.

-According to data from Coingecko, the 20th-ranked crypto by market capitalization is currently sitting above $11.50, delivering close to 100% gains over the last three days.
+According to data from CoinGecko, the 20th-ranked cryptocurrency by market capitalization is currently sitting above $11.50, delivering close to 100% gains over the last three days.

 Disclaimer: Fusion Media would like to remind you that the data contained in this website is not necessarily real-time nor accurate.
 All CFDs (stocks, indexes, futures) and Forex prices are not provided by exchanges but rather by market makers, and so prices may not be accurate and may differ from the actual market price, meaning prices are indicative and not appropriate for trading purposes.
 Therefore Fusion Media doesn`t bear any responsibility for any trading losses you might incur as a result of using this data.